 Is your pet agitated, upset, or distressed?

 - Eyes rolled back or furtively looking side to side

 - Whining or moaning

 - Attempting to escape and hide

-What to do if your pet is showing signs of anxiety:
+What to do if your pet is showing signs of upset:

 Check out the product Calm.
 The name says it all.
-This product is completely safe.
-You simply cannot overdose your pet.
-Offer Calm as a treat per weight instructions prior to or at the first sign of upset.
+This product can be extremely helpful.
+It’s good to know that you cannot overdose your pet should you increase the dosage.
+Offer Calm per weight instructions prior to or at the first sign of upset.
 If no change in demeanor is observed, offer a second portion, and even a third.
-Again, this product is totally non-toxic, and can really show up as a savior!
+Again, this product is non-toxic, and can really show up as a savior!